Carbon part

 Beyond Prototyping

-When your project requires advanced mechanical properties beyond stereolithography (SLA) and PolyJet, explore our advanced photopolymer materials unlocked by Carbon DLS and Axtra3D Hybrid PhotoSynthesis (HPS) technologies.
-HPS leverages the best features of our popular Carbon digital light synthesis (DLS) printers, such as speed, near-isotropic parts, and smooth surface finish, but adds the greater speed and higher resolution of stereolithography (SLA).
-HPS and Carbon DLS are worth a close look for manufacturing of your project.
+When your project requires advanced mechanical properties beyond stereolithography (SLA) and PolyJet, explore our advanced photopolymer materials unlocked by Axtra3D Hybrid PhotoSynthesis (HPS) technologies.
+HPS leverages the best features of Carbon digital light synthesis (DLS) printers, such as speed, near-isotropic parts, and smooth surface finish, but adds the greater speed and higher resolution of stereolithography (SLA).

 Hybrid PhotoSynthesis (HPS)